 and the default value (0.99).

-For example, to load some data and fit a smoothing spline model:
+Load data and fit a smoothing spline model by specifying

 For an alternative to